evrentan/relative-time-converter/README.md

 ## About

-This library was created to help developers easily convert relative time strings into human-readable formats.
+This library was created to help developers display human-friendly relative time phrases in their applications.
 If you have any questions or suggestions, feel free to reach out!

 ## Sponsoring